griffinbeels/facility-autobooker/README.md

 ### Assumptions:

 * MacOS -- I developed this on Mac, not sure how it fares on Windows.

+    * As of most recent commit, Windows is supported.
+A few notes:

+        * There might be issues with creating the virtual environment.
+I made a `create_venv_windows.sh` script, but not sure if it works 100% of the time.
+Seemed fine, though.
+If stuff doesn't work, then try manually entering the lines in that script.

+        * I used Git Bash when working in VSCode.

+        * Activate venv using `source ~/gym_venv/Scripts/activate`

+        * Let me know if there are any other issues!
+In theory this should also work on Linux, but I'm not gonna work on that ever, so LOL.

 * Python3.7.3 -- I developed this using Python3.7.3, so if you use a different Python version, keep in mind that there *may* be issues.
 * VSCode -- If I mention any IDE specific things, it will be in the context of VSCode.
 * Git -- I will assume a basic understanding of Git and how to navigate directories.
+* Chrome version 89 -- **VERY IMPORTANT**.
+Otherwise, Chrome will always crash when you attempt to start Selenium.

 # Getting Started